tmalsburg/DogWhistle/thoughts.md

 ### Proposal for a pilot experiment to identify German dogwhistle

-Which expressions are such that some but not all speakers of German perceive a message that is not part of the conventional content?
+#### Research question: Which expressions are such that some but not all speakers of German perceive a message that is not part of the conventional content?
 In this pilot project, we focus broadly on the topic of migration/foreigners.
 Thus, the research question more specifically is: Which expressions are such that some speakers of German perceive that an expression conveys that the speaker has a racist attitude towards migrants/foreigners/refugees/asylum seekers?

-We need to figure out:
-- Questionnaire: What do we want to ask the participants, to be able to identify whether the ingroup is more likely to perceive the dogwhistle than the outgroup?
-(We are not assuming that only the ingroup perceives the dogwhistle, so it's OK if left-leaning people perceive an expression as having a racist undertone, even if right-leaning people don't).
+#### Participants: recruited on Prolific

-- Materials
+#### Materials
-- Response task

 voteswiper für Kontexte für PDW stimuli and also to replace Wahlomat Fragen